gongcastro/cognate-priming/README.md

 When running `r renv::restore()` for the first time, you may encounter an error indicating that the package [multilex](https://github.com/gongcastro/multilex) is not available.
 To fix this:

-1) If you are using Ubuntu (as opposed to Windows or Mac), you may have to run
+1) If you are using Ubuntu (as opposed to Windows or Mac), you may have to run the following lines in your (bash) console first, in order to be able to install some R necessary R packages later (e.g., [openssl](https://github.com/jeroen/openssl), [Cairo](https://github.com/s-u/Cairo)).

 ```console
 sudo apt-get install libssl-dev